 Commodore PET 2001

 This was a revised model of the Pet range, released in 1977, which has a chiclet keyboard, much like a supermarket till, and a built in cassette deck for loading programs.
 It was used for education, hobbyists, and some business users.
-The first machines only had 4K of RAM, mine has 8K, but even this was very limiting so several third-party memory expansion boards were available to take the memory up to 32K.
-It has a built in system ROM (6K) and BASIC (8K), and with additional memory could run 6502 assemblers and even compilers The screen could display upper and lower case letters, and an attractive range of graphics symbols.
-These features encouraged a large library of software to be written.
+The first machines had either 4K of RAM, or 8K, but even this was very limiting so several third-party memory expansion boards were available to take the memory up to 32K.
+It has a built in system ROM (6K) and BASIC (8K), and with additional memory could run 6502 assemblers and even compilers The screen could display upper and lower case letters, and a large range of graphics symbols, a large library of software was produced for the machine.

 The 2001 model was found to be slow in updating its display, until someone discovered a way of speeding up the graphics routines with a POKE to memory.
-This was fine, but on later machines the graphics hardware was improved and the same POKE caused the screen to go blank and was know as 'the killer POKE'.
+This was fine, but on later machines the graphics hardware was improved and the same POKE caused the screen to go blank and was known as 'the killer POKE'.

 Commodore PET 2001 Articles:

 Magazines RELATED to Commodore PET 2001 in our Library

 This exhibit has a reference ID of CH514.
 Please quote this reference ID in any communication with the Centre for Computing History.

 Click on the Image(s) For Detail